codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 After a while you should see a message that the installation process has finished with success.
 You can run `venona --help` to get additional installation options.

-As an example you can define your own location for kubeconfig and/or CLI config:
+As an example, you can define your own location for kubeconfig and/or CLI config:

 ```
 venona install --kube-namespace my-codefresh-runtime --verbose --kube-config-path c:/users/kostis/.kube/config --cfconfig c:/Users/Kostis/.cfconfig